 It became a place to ring a doorbell out of the rain, a place to wave to neighbors, a buffer zone between the intense activity of the outside world and the intense activity inside the house: a kind of refuge where you're not quite inside, but you're not quite outside either... the realm of the porch, a world unto itself.

-The front porch serves as a transition zone from someone's home and the rest of the world.
+The front porch serves as a transition zone from your home to the rest of the world.
 It is your personal staging area to get ready for life beyond the railings of the porch, to where people are railing against each other.